 Even if the repair shop can’t fix your iPhone, they may have an option to help you recover data.

-Attempt a DIY repair
+Attempt a DIY Repair (Advanced Users Only)

-If you’re feeling pretty handy, you might consider a DIY repair on your water damaged iPhone.
+If you’re feeling pretty handy, you might consider a DIY repair on your water-damaged iPhone.
 You should only consider this if you have no other option — since it isn’t easy and can easily do more damage to your device.